neonious/lowsync/doc/commands/commands/settings/set.rst

 Set one or more settings.

-See the :doc:`/commands/commands/settings/set` command for available settings.
+See the `lowjs settings reference <https://www.lowjs.org/documentation/lowjs-settings.html>`_ for available settings or run the :doc:`/commands/commands/settings/show` command to show all currently set values.

 Options
 ==================